Falafel rolls

 • price 1 of 4

 The appeal of Taro’s is simple.
-It’s $16.80 (at the time of writing) for any variety of really, really good ramen.
-The Tonkotsu Ramen has a rich, silky texture and free-range egg atop.
+It’s $19.50 for any variety of really, really good ramen.
+The tonkotsu ramen has a rich, silky texture and free-range egg atop.
 (Taro’s takes its eggs seriously, and it only buys from certified organic suppliers).
-For those of you who like your ramen a little lighter, try the Shio Ramen, which is made with a vegetarian umami base prepared in a pressure cooker for maximum flavour.
-The ambiance at Taro’s is equally tasty, staffed with friendly, smiling staff who are happy to help guide you through your choices.
-In our humble opinion, nothing quite washes a ramen down like an ice-cold frothy, and at Taro's you'll find Suntory Premium Malts and Orion on tap, served in chilled pint glasses with a handle.
+For those of you who like your ramen a little lighter, try the shio ramen, which is made with a salt-flavoured umami base prepared in a pressure cooker for maximum flavour.
+The ambience at Taro’s is equally tasty, staffed with friendly, smiling staff who are happy to help guide you through your choices.
+In our humble opinion, nothing quite washes a ramen down like an ice-cold frothy, and at Taro's, you'll find Suntory Premium Malts and Orion on tap, served in chilled pint glasses with a handle.

 Advertising